Nothing is true; everything is permitted… but you can trust this list ranking Assassin’s Creed games from worst to best.

 Origins wasn’t like previous games in the franchise.
 It was bigger, sure, but it also played more like an open-world RPG, not unlike The Witcher or Skyrim and less like the older, stealth-focused Assassin’s Creed games.
 This sparked a debate among the fanbase.
 Some enjoyed this different style of Assassin’s Creed and others missed the classic games.
 As someone who loved the old games, I was ready for something new and Origins delivered that in every possible way.

 The ancient Egyptian setting was brilliant and gave it a look and feel unlike any other AC game.
-The updated combat utilised the controller’s triggers and focused less on counters.
+The updated combat utilized the controller’s triggers and focused less on counters.
 Parkour was downgraded but climbing became more powerful, letting you climb almost anything.
 And the modern-day narrative enjoyed more screen time and greater care.
 Layla Hassan took the place of Desmond; a former Abstergo employee, she goes rogue and becomes an ally of the assassins.

 But the main historical drama was the real star.
 Bayek is the best Assassin’s Creed protagonist in the series and his story and his reasons for becoming the first “Assassin” are memorable and touching.
 I cared about him and his family.
 Rooting for him helped get me through the game, which was considerably longer and larger than older games.